How do Learning and Themed Communities support student development?

 Students generally take two to four courses together and participate in co-curricular activities with faculty and staff who help them connect with one another and deepen their academic inquiry.
 Community-exclusive events range from opportunities for academic and professional development to social interactions and service-learning projects including dinners with UNL faculty and administrators, special access to visiting scholars and speakers, career workshops, and educational/service trips.

-Creating new Learning Communities
+Creating new Learning or Themed Communities

 Each year UNL departments and programs have the opportunity to submit proposals for new Learning Communities.
 Faculty/Staff members are strongly encouraged to work with the Associate Director for Learning Experiences, Abby Groth, as they prepare proposals.

-The deadline to propose a new Learning Community for the 2026-2027 academic year is April 1, 2025.
+The deadline to propose a new Learning Community for the 2028-2029 academic year is April 1, 2027.
 This deadline allows adequate time for us to advertise and recruit students into new communities each year.

 Meet the Learning Communities Staff